-This course introduces the student to the foundational elements of nursing practice and basic nursing care skills and procedures.
-The role and scope of RN practice are examined emphasizing the components of the nursing process and nursing care planning.
+This course introduces the student to the foundational elements of nursing practice that underpin future clinical practice.
+The role and scope of RN practice are examined with emphasis on the components of the nursing process.
+Concepts related to nursing fundamentals and nursing care are integrated throughout this course.
 Values and ethics are applied to designated patient care situations.
 The influence of legal guidelines and regulatory processes that govern nursing practice are explored.
 Effective methods of communicating with patients and staff are discussed and opportunities for patient care documentation are provided.
-RNU181 and RNU184 - Theory and clinical courses must be passed concurrently in the same quarter.
-If the student is unsuccessful, both courses must be repeated concurrently.
+Students will be introduced to the principles of safe medication administration including non-parenteral dosage calculation.

-Prerequisite: BIO150, BIO151, NUR002, RNU125, NUR129, GEM165 or Accuplacer score greater than 45
+Prerequisite: BIO150, BIO151, NUR002, RNU125